arup-group/osmox/README.md

 }
 ```

-- **Default.** - Where an OSM object *still* does not have a useful OSM tag, we can optionally apply defaults.
+- **Default** - Where an OSM object *still* does not have a useful OSM tag, we can optionally apply defaults.
 Again, these are set in the config:

 ```{json}
 {